-Policy priorities Findings 3.1.1 Policy states that all teachers should have qualifications that reflect an inclusive education 3.1.1.1 Teachers who work in inclusive classes, parallel support, special schools or Centres for Educational and Counselling Support (KESY) are: agenda graduates of university departments of special education (pre-primary and primary special education); graduates of university departments of mainstream education (primary education) or other subject areas, such as literature, mathematics or science (secondary education) with a specialisation in special education proven by a PhD in special education or school psychology; or post-graduate studies in special education or school psychology; or a two- year post-training programme in special education; or a bachelor's degree with at least five years of proven experience in special education units.
+Policy priorities Findings 3.1.1 3.1.1 Policy states that all teachers should have qualifications that reflect an inclusive education agenda 3.1.1.1 Teachers who work in inclusive classes, parallel support, special schools or Centres for Educational and Counselling Support (KESY) are: graduates of university departments of special education (pre-primary and primary special education); graduates of university departments of mainstream education (primary education) or other subject areas, such as literature, mathematics or science (secondary education) with a specialisation in special education proven by a PhD in special education or school psychology; or post-graduate studies in special education or school psychology; or a two- year post-training programme in special education; or a bachelor's degree with at least five years of proven experience in special education units.
 3.1.1.2 Mainstream teachers who work in special education units and teachers employed for parallel support with no former training or specialisation in special education are trained by the State.
 The Institute of Educational Policy, which is the Minister of Education's official advisor on primary and secondary education matters, is responsible for and co-ordinates such in-service training.

-Policy priorities Findings 3.1.2 - 3.1.2.1 Competence areas for inclusive education are not clearly stated in legislation.
+Policy priorities Findings 3.1.2 Policy states competence areas for inclusive education for all teachers working at different levels of education (e.g. professional development of all teachers to facilitate their involvement in co-teaching, planning together, developing differentiated materials collaboratively, etc.) 3.1.2.1 Competence areas for inclusive education are not clearly stated in legislation.
 However, collaboration among teachers is encouraged in contexts such as the following.
 Article 82 of Law 4368/2016 (GG 21 A/2016) stresses the need for educating all learners in mainstream classes along with their non-disabled peers.
 It states that the main aim of inclusion classes is full inclusion of learners with special education needs and/or disabilities in the school environment.
 In this context, teachers of inclusive classes support learners within the mainstream classroom context, in co-operation with the class teachers.
 The aim is to differentiate activities and educational practices and adapt the educational material and environment.
-Support is provided on a one-to-one basis, in a separate room, only if imposed by the learners' energing made.
-In this case, the main terret of the teaching intervention is full. the learners' special needs.
+Support is provided on a one-to-one basis, in a separate room, only if imposed by the learners' special needs.
 In this case, the main target of the teaching intervention is full inclusion of the learner in the mainstream class.
 According to Article 5 of L.3699/2008, as amended by Law 4547/2018, educational and psycho-social assessment reports and the basic frameworks of individual education plans are devised for each learner with disabilities by the Centres of Educational and Counselling Support, following interdisciplinary assessment of their educational needs.
 The specification of the basic axes of the individual plans is further analysed in short-term and long-term goals at the school level by the Interdisciplinary Educational and Support Committee or by the school's educational support team.
 The members of the educational support team, along with the class teachers, are responsible for the effective implementation of the goals of the individual education plan.
 Teachers of mainstream and special schools co-operate in the implementation of co-education programmes.
 (Law 4368/2016, Article 82, Par.
 3a)